 All too often, however, sales executives still rely on outdated methods to capture key customer sales metrics such as unwieldy spreadsheets, leaving them ill-prepared to capitalize on opportunities to forge stronger client relationships and make better sales.

 Next generation sales.

 It’s a particular challenge in the distribution field where many of the old sales-guard are retiring.
-Of course, losing longstanding, highly experienced personnel is rarely a cause for celebration for any organization but, the chance to bring in fresh talent to replace them also represents a genuine business opportunity.
+Of course, losing highly experienced reps comes with it's own pitfalls, but on the flip side it brings an opportunity to bring in some fresh, rising talent.

-This has the added advantage of making organizations that actively embrace sales analytics software tools as a matter of course all the better placed to attract the best talent on the market.
+This has the added advantage of making organizations that actively embrace sales analytics software tools in far better standing to attract the best talent on the market.